 Translate survey and conduct an independent review

 For each language, once the translation team has been trained, the Translator will translate the survey documents into the specified language.
-It is very important that the translation retain any formatting (e.g., capitalization, location in questionnaire structure) from the source language version because this formatting provides important instructions to the interviewer.
+It is very important that the translation retain any formatting (e.g., capitalization, location in questionnaire structure) from the source language version because this formatting provides important instructions to the Interviewer.
 The draft translation will be given to the Reviewer, who will review the translation item by item.
 Specifically, the Reviewer will:

-Read each questionnaire item or manual passage aloud;
+Read each questionnaire item or manual passage aloud.

-Compare the translated version of that item to the source-language version;
+Compare the translated version of that item to the source-language version.

-List any problems or issues;
+List any problems or issues.

-Propose alternative wording or solutions to the problems or issues;
+Propose alternative wording or solutions to the problems or issues.

-Raise any concerns about respondent comprehension; and
+Raise any concerns about respondent comprehension.